Personal Small Business Corporate & Institutional About Us

-With Google Pay, your card information is never stored on the physical device or shared with the merchant.
+With Google Pay, your card information is never stored on the physical device or shared with the merchant when you shop.
 When you make a purchase, a digital account number along with a dynamic, transaction specific code is used to process your payment.
-This means that your actual credit or debit card number is never transmitted with the payment to the merchant.

 Where can I use Google Pay?

 Customers can use Google Pay at most merchant locations equipped with NFC-enabled contactless payment terminals.

 Will I continue to earn rewards or points with my PNC debit or credit card using Google Pay?

 If you are in a rewards program, you will continue to earn rewards or points for purchases made using your physical card, or through your card(s) enrolled in Google Pay